 Experience With Kits

-All Mechanics have specialty points, which they use to determine how many times they can perform certain actions, such as repairing or creating.
-Mechanic specialty points are based on your Intelligence score and vary on the specialty being used.
+All mechanics have specialty points, which they use to determine how many times they can perform certain actions, such as repairing or creating.
+Mechanic specialty points are based on your Intelligence score.

 Mechanics that are machinists are the ones that love to get their hands dirty.
 They are always working in, on, or under a machine.
 Don’t be surprised to find a machinist taking something apart just to put it back together again.
 They enjoy learning new ways to repair old things.
 They are a mech operator’s closest companion as they can repair any structural damage done to virtually any machine.
 They can also work on the indoor plumbing or electrical systems inside a machine or structure, regardless of the size.